-Figure 6: Maximum electron energy (in eV) after the passage of the 41st bunch as a function of the horizontal electron position (in m).
-Energies with maximum secondaryemission yield ($\sim 400 \text{ eV}$) are found about 5-8 mm from the beam-pipe center.
-This could explain the strong nonuniformity of the horizontal distribution seen in the bottom part of Fig. 5.
+Figure 6: Maximum energy (in eV) of photoelectrons and secondary electrons in an LHC bending magnet after the passage of the 41st bunch as a function of the horizontal electron position (in m), obtained by simulations using 50 tracking steps per bunch passage (top) and 5 tracking steps per bunch passage (bottom).
+In both pictures electron energies for which the secondary-emission yield is maximum (~400 eV) are found about 5-8 mm from the beam-pipe center.
+The enhanced secondary emission in this region could explain the strong nonuniformity of the horizontal distribution seen in the bottom part of Fig. 5.

-Figure 7: Transverse distribution of macroelectrons for half the design current per bunch, after 40 bunches for a maximum secondary emission yield δ{max} of 1.7.
+Figure 7: Fransverse distribution of macroelectrons in an LHC bending magnet after 40 bunches with half the design current per bunch.
+The maximum secondary emission yield δ{max} is 1.7.
 Horizontal and vertical dimensions are given in units of m.

-Figure 8: Projected horizontal electron charge density after 40 bunches, as obtained for one random seed (top) and averaged over three different seeds (bottom).
+Figure 8: Projected horizontal electron charge density in an LHC bending magnet after 40 bunches, as obtained for one random seed (top) and averaged over three different seeds (bottom).
 The horizontal coordinate is given in units of meters; the vertical coordinate is the charge (in units of e) per bending magnet, per bin and per grid point.
 The total number of grid points is 500.
 The maximum yield is $\delta{max} = 1.5$, and 1000 macroparticles per bunch (and per seed) were used.

-Figure 9: Projected vertical electron charge density after 40 bunches, as obtained for one random seed (top) and averaged over three different seeds (bottom).
+Figure 9: Projected vertical electron charge density in an LHC bending magnet after 40 bunches, as obtained for one random seed (top) and averaged over three different seeds (bottom).
 The horizontal coordinate is given in units of meters; the vertical coordinate is the charge (in units of e) per bending magnet, per bin and per grid point.
 The total number of grid points is 500.
 The maximum yield was chosen as $\delta{max} = 1.5$, and 1000 macroparticles per bunch (and per seed) were used.

-Figure 10: Projected horizontal electron charge density after about 40 bunches; top: before the 41st bunch is horizontally displaced by 1 cm; bottom: just prior to the arrival of the 42nd bunch.
+Figure 10: Projected horizontal electron charge density in an LHC bending magnet after about 40 bunches; top: before the 41st bunch is horizontally displaced by 1 cm; bottom: just prior to the arrival of the 42nd bunch.
 The horizontal axis is in units of meters; the vertical coordinate is the charge (in units of e) per bin and per grid point.
 The total number of grid points is 500.
 The maximum yield was chosen as $\delta{max} = 1.7$, and 1000 macroparticles per bunch were used.